ritugajul/Face_Recognition_Attendance_System/README.md

 # Face_Recognition_Attendance_System
 The Facial Recognition Attendance System is a Python-based project designed to automate the process of attendance tracking using facial recognition technology.
+The system comprises three main components: face detection and capture, face recognition, and attendance logging.
+Leveraging OpenCV, dlib, face_recognition, and Excel manipulation libraries, this system offers a streamlined solution for attendance management

+The face detection and capture component utilize OpenCV to detect faces in input images or video streams, capturing them for further processing.
+Following this, the face recognition module, powered by dlib and face_recognition libraries, identifies faces from the captured images, enabling accurate recognition of individuals.
+Finally, attendance logging is facilitated by storing attendance data in an Excel spreadsheet using xlwt, xlrd, and xlutils libraries, ensuring organized and accessible records.